chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

         scripts in portal_skins.

-For both of these types of customization, please refer to the bundled Plone integration for examples, and to the FCKeditor documentation for API:
+For both of these types of customization, please refer to the source of the bundled Plone integration for examples, and to the FCKeditor documentation for
+API:

     http://fckeditor.wikiwikiweb.de/